3.13.1. Rules for drawing rapid transit objects

-Whether or not a specific transport system should be categorized as a rapid tram or light metro is decided on an individual basis.
+Whether a particular vehicle can be considered a rapid tram or light rail is determined on a case-by-case basis.

 Draw LRT systems as rapid transit items (lines, stations, and exits from stations).
 Furthermore, rapid transit lines are duplicated by items of another category — tram lines.Note.

-Tram lines are drawn in accordance with the rules for mapping conventional tram lines (see Section 18.104.22.168.
-Rules of drawing tram line sections):
+- As Tram lines, they are drawn in accordance with mapping rules for regular tram lines (see Section 22.214.171.124.
+Rules for drawing parts of tram lines):

 Draw stations and stops within LRT systems as rapid transit stations.
 Put the placemark directly on the rapid transit line in the approximate geographical center of the station.
-See also Section 126.96.36.199.
+Also see Section 188.8.131.52.
 Rules for drawing rapid transit stations.

 If an LRT station is located at ground level, then put the "exit" at the approximate geometric center of the station itself.